A COMPREHENSIVE HEALTH OVERVIEW

 Heavy Metal Toxins Panel:

-Iron is incredibly important in the production of hemoglobin, or the substance in the red blood cells that transports oxygen throughout your body.
-Low levels of iron mean that your body is struggling to produce enough oxygen-carrying blood cells.
-Iron-deficiency anemia results from low iron levels and can lead to fatigue, frequent headaches and dizziness, pale complexion, and heart palpitations, among other symptoms.
+Iron is critical for the production of hemoglobin, the substance in red blood cells that transports oxygen throughout your body.
+Low levels of iron indicate that your body is struggling to produce enough oxygen-carrying blood cells.
+Low iron can lead to anemia and symptoms like fatigue, frequent headaches, dizziness, pale complexion, and heart palpitations.

-If you shun the sun, suffer from milk allergies, or adhere to a vegan diet, you may be at risk for vitamin D deficiency.
-Known as the sunshine vitamin, vitamin D is produced by the body in response to skin being exposed to sunlight.
-It also occurs naturally in a few foods, including some fish, fish liver oils, egg yolks, and in fortified dairy and grain products.
+Known as the “sunshine vitamin,” vitamin D is produced by the body when skin is exposed to sunlight.
+It also occurs naturally in a few foods, including some types of fish, fish liver oils, egg yolks, and is added to fortified dairy and grain products.
+If you shun the sun, suffer from milk allergies, or follow a vegan diet, you may be at risk for vitamin D deficiency.

-B12 is a powerhouse for making DNA, nerve and blood cells, and is crucial for a healthy brain, metabolism, and immune system.
-It plays a major role in regulating your mood, energy levels, memory, heart health, skin, & digestion.
+B12 is an energy powerhouse.
+It plays a key role in DNA, nerve, and blood cell production and is crucial for healthy brain function, metabolism, and immune health.
+This essential vitamin plays a major role in regulating your mood, energy levels, heart health, memory, digestion, and skin health.

 Comprehensive Metabolic Panel:

-This panel gives your healthcare provider important information about the current status of your metabolism, including the health of your kidneys and liver, as well as electrolyte and acid/base balance and levels of blood glucose and blood proteins.
-Results are also used to monitor known conditions, such as hypertension, and to monitor the use of medications that can cause any kidney or liver-related side effects.
+This provides important information about the current state of your metabolism, including kidney and liver function, as well as electrolytes, acid/base balance, blood glucose, and blood proteins.
+These markers are also used to monitor known conditions like hypertension, as well as to monitor medications that may have kidney or liver-related side effects.

-This panel tests proBNP, Lipoprotein (a), & hemoglobin A1C, biomarkers that evaluate heart function and cholesterol particle size.
-This is an in-depth analysis of particle size in relation to the type of cholesterol tested.
+This panel tests proBNP, lipoprotein (a), and hemoglobin A1C, important measures of heart function and cholesterol particle size.
+This provides an in-depth analysis of particle size in relation to the type of cholesterol tested.

 This tests both rheumatoid factor (RF) and ANA.
-Higher levels of these can indicate that your body is producing antibodies and potentially attacking itself.
+These biomarkers indicate if your body is producing antibodies and potentially attacking its own tissues.

-This level is measured in men to assess risk for prostate cancer or prostatitis (an enlarged prostate).
+This biomarker assesses risk of prostate cancer or prostatitis (an enlarged prostate).